 How Do You Grade Story-Listening?

-The honest assessment tool for acquisition-based classrooms.
+The assessment tool for acquisition-based classrooms.

 Why cloze testing fits an acquisition-based classroom